aartawar/Daily-learning-progress/README.md

   that is used with conjuction or we can say use in parallel with Access key to sign in securely it should be kep secret not shared publicly

+  S3 (Simple Storage Service):
+- What is object storage?
+  object Storage it is a modern data storage technology it is desinged for handling the unstructured data such as video,images,emails and sensor data.

+- What is the purpose of buckets?
+  Bucket is a cloud storage container that hold our data and it must be stored within a buckets. buckets help us to organize the data and control Access to it.